-Prerequisite: KINE 323.
-This course is designed to provide the student with the theoretical backgruond and practical experience necessary for the safe and scientific evaluation of physical fitness, particularly as it relates to health and disease and the development of programs for remediation, maintenance, and enhancement of motor and health related qualities.
+Prerequisite: Requires junior status.
+This course is designed to provide the student with the theoretical background and practical experience necessary for the safe and scientific evaluation of physical fitness, particularly as it relates to health and disease and the development of programs for remediation, maintenance, and enhancement of motor and health related qualities.
+Lab fee.

 KINE 335 • Growth and Motor Development (3 units)

 This course investigates theories of motor development of children, especially K-6.
 Special emphasis is placed upon sequential motor development patterns, the needs, interests, and abilities of the child in relation to physical, social, cognitive, and emotional domains.
 In addition, life-span motor development is discussed throughout the course which includes the changes that happen with aging.